List Payout Accounts

 Max: 1000

 Optional text to describe the payout account in more detail.
 You can include information about the account’s intended usage, payment method, or recipient.
-For example: “Used for monthly vendor settlements via InstaPay” or “Payroll account for contract employees.”
+For example: “Used for monthly vendor settlements via EWallet” or “Payroll account for contract employees.”
 This field helps teams understand the context or restrictions associated with the account.

 recipient_id